Thermal Camera SDK 11.3.0

 Supported by Parameters Unique

-analog and digital outputs output_mode, active yes
+analog and digital outputs output mode, active yes

 A heart beat signal is output on the given channel that indicated whether the camera and the processing chain of the SDK is working correctly.
 See the Fails Safe chapter for details about the generated signal and about the conditions that dictate when the fail safe is active.